Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Abstract

 \section{Abstract}

 Countless new machine learning models are published every year and are reported to significantly advance the state-of-the-art in \emph{top-n} recommendation.
-However, earlier reproducibility studies indicate that progress in this area may be quite limited.
-Specifically, various widespread methodological issues, \eg comparisons with untuned baseline models, have led to an \emph{illusion of progress}.
-In this work, our goal is to examine whether these problems persist in today's research.
-To this end, we aim to reproduce the latest advancements reported from applying modern Denoising Diffusion Probabilistic Models to recommender systems, focusing on four models published at the top-ranked SIGIR conference in 2023 and 2024.
-Our findings are concerning, revealing persistent methodological problems.
-Alarmingly, through experiments, we find that the latest recommendation techniques based on diffusion models, despite their computational complexity and substantial carbon footprint, are consistently outperformed by simpler existing models.
+However, earlier reproducibility studies indicate that progress in this area may be quite limited, due to widespread methodological issues, \eg comparisons with untuned baseline models, creating an \emph{illusion of progress}.
+In this work, we examine whether these problems persist in today's research by attempting to reproduce nine SIGIR 2023 and 2024 recommendation algorithms based on Denoising Diffusion Probabilistic Models, a recent but rapidly expanding research area.
+Only 25\% of reported results are fully reproducible and, since the original papers relied on \emph{weak baselines}, they do not establish the superiority of diffusion models over state-of-the-art methods.
+In our controlled evaluations, well-tuned simpler baselines consistently exceed the diffusion-based models' effectiveness reported in the original papers.
 Furthermore, we identify key mismatches between the characteristics of diffusion models and those of the traditional \emph{top-n} recommendation task, raising doubts about their suitability for recommendation.
-We also note that, in the papers we analyze, the generative capabilities of these models are constrained to a minimum.
-Overall, our results and continued methodological issues call for greater scientific rigor and a disruptive change in the research and publication culture in this area.
+Moreover, in the analyzed papers, the generative capabilities of these models are constrained to a minimum.
+Overall, our results call for greater scientific rigor and a disruptive change in the research and publication culture in this area.

 \ccsdesc[500]{Information systems~Recommender systems} \ccsdesc[300]{Information systems~Collaborative filtering} \ccsdesc[200]{General and reference~Evaluation }

 \keywords{Recommender Systems, Evaluation, Reproducibility, Diffusion Models}